 By working to increase labour and learner mobility, we hope to create opportunities for individual workers and strengthen their confidence in the benefits of life-long learning.

-Research and Pilot Projects
+Current Research and Pilot Projects

 Tourism HR Canada is currently conducting research and undertaking pilot projects to develop and test systems and tools for both competency-based assessment and credential recognition.
 The goal is to use the results to facilitate the integration of internationally trained workers into the Canadian tourism workforce.